 The vital three P's

 The trick is to plan, be patient and allow the progress to happen naturally.
-Our resident running coaches at RunningWithUs call this the Vital Three P’s.
+Expert running coaches at RunningWithUs call this the Vital Three P’s.
 Look at the weeks you have until race day and start to identify when your long runs will work, what days you can host your threshold runs and when you will have enough time for that steady run.

 When you aren’t training it is important to make sure you have enough nutrients in your diet.
 You need to have the energy to train and the correct fuel to rebuild your muscles and recover for the next session.
 Without fuelling yourself properly you will lack energy, motivation and will fatigue easily.
 We outline the three key sessions below.